Current density induced by a cosmic string in de Sitter spacetime in the presence of two flat boundaries: VEV of the Current Density

 Substituting the results of these integrations into \eqref{CDpl2} we get,

 The summation over $n$ has been obtained in \cite{Braganca:2014qma} and it is given by the representation

 with the function

-Moreover, the notation $[q/2]$ represents the integer part of $q/2$, and the prime on the sign of the summation over $k$ means that for even values of $q$, the term $k = q/2$ should be taken with the coefficient $1/2$.
+In addition, the notation $[q/2]$ denotes the integer part of $q/2$, and the prime on the summation symbol over $k$ indicates, that for even values of $q$, the term $k = q/2$ should be taken with the coefficient $1/2$.

 The integration over $\chi$ can be performed by using the formula

 where $F(a,b;c,z)$ represents the hypergeometric function \cite{Grad}.

 Thus, taking \eqref{summation-formula2} into \eqref{CDpl3}, we integrate over $\chi$ obtaining the following result